TV Tropes Needs Your Help

 - Averted in Retro Mud, where every equipment has a numbered size, as does your character.
 This makes it really annoying to find equipment if you're not playing as a humanoid.

 - Partially averted by Runescape: Early on in the game's history, a blacksmith NPC existed solely to convert men's armor to women's armor and vice versa.
+The other gender's armor wasn't unwearable, but did make your character appear to be genderbent, especially when a male character wore a female armor piece.
 This was eventually done away with in a major game upgrade, and the blacksmith's shop was replaced with a burnt, abandoned shell.
 However, both plate legs and plate skirts exist as armor pieces and unwearable armors from other races, such as goblins, exist.

 - Unwearable until you turn into a goblin, that is.